 - The applicant must be unable to obtain fee-simple title to the property, and the rent charged for the lease must not exceed the rate being paid for comparable leases. - The lessor must own the fee-simple title (this provision does not apply to a lessor who is an American Indian possessing a leasehold interest on tribal allotted or trust land). - Neither the leasehold nor the fee-simple title may be subject to a prior lien unless the Agency authorizes acceptance of the prior lien before loan approval.
-The amount of the Agency's loan, plus any prior liens, must not exceed the market value of the property including the value of the leasehold. - The lease must be in writing, and must contain all of the following provisions: - ♦ The lessor's consent to allow the Agency's mortgage; - The right of the Agency to foreclose and sell the property without restrictions that adversely affect the market value of the property; - ♦ The right of the Agency to bid at a foreclosure sale or to accept voluntary conveyance of the property in lieu of foreclosure; - ♦ The right of the Agency to occupy, sublet, or sell the property should the leasehold be acquired through foreclosure, voluntary conveyance, or abandonment; - The right of the applicant to transfer the leasehold and Agency mortgage to an eligible transferee who will assume the Agency's debt, if the borrower defaults or is unable to continue with the lease; - ♦ Advance written notice of at least 90 days to the Agency of the lessor's intention to cancel or terminate the lease; - Provisions are negotiated with the lessor before the leasehold interest is approved regarding the Agency's obligation to satisfy unpaid rent or other charges accrued before or during the time the Agency has possession of or title to the leasehold.
+The amount of the Agency's loan, plus any prior liens, must not exceed the market value of the property including the value of the leasehold. - The lease must be in writing, and must contain all of the following provisions: - ♦ The lessor's consent to allow the Agency's mortgage; - ♦ The right of the Agency to foreclose and sell the property without restrictions that adversely affect the market value of the property; - ♦ The right of the Agency to bid at a foreclosure sale or to accept voluntary conveyance of the property in lieu of foreclosure; - ♦ The right of the Agency to occupy, sublet, or sell the property should the leasehold be acquired through foreclosure, voluntary conveyance, or abandonment: - ♦ The right of the applicant to transfer the leasehold and Agency mortgage to an eligible transferee who will assume the Agency's debt, if the borrower defaults or is unable to continue with the lease; - Advance written notice of at least 90 days to the Agency of the lessor's intention to cancel or terminate the lease; - Provisions are negotiated with the lessor before the leasehold interest is approved regarding the Agency's obligation to satisfy unpaid rent or other charges accrued before or during the time the Agency has possession of or title to the leasehold.
 During negotiations, the Loan Originator should consider the length of time it will take to foreclose, how much the Agency would be responsible for, and when the Agency would have to pay;

-- ♦ Provisions to ensure fair compensation to the borrower for any part of the property taken by condemnation; and - ♦ The unexpired term of the lease must be at least 150 percent of the term of the mortgage, unless the loan is guaranteed by a public authority, Indian Tribe, or Indian Housing Authority.
-For guaranteed loans, the unexpired term of the lease must be at least 2 years longer than the mortgage term.
-In no case may the unexpired term of the lease be less than 25 years. - The language, specified in Attachment 5-C, must be inserted in the mortgage.
+- Provisions to ensure fair compensation to the borrower for any part of the property taken by condemnation; and - ♦ The unexpired term of the lease must be at least 150 percent of the term of the mortgage, unless the loan is guaranteed by a public authority, Indian Tribe, or Indian Housing Authority or new energy efficient manufactured and modular housing financing in a land-lease community operating on a non-profit basis or on Tribal lands.
+For guaranteed loans, loans on Tribal lands, or financing of energy efficient manufactured or modular homes in land-lease communities operating on a non-profit basis, the unexpired term of the lease must be at least 2 years longer than the mortgage term.
+In no case may the unexpired term of the lease be less than 25 years. - The language, specified in Attachment 5-C of this Chapter, must be inserted in the mortgage.